How many public EV charging stations are needed within a market to support the charging needs of owners of EVs within a market?

 The minimum acceptable ratio is actually going to vary a fair amount by the unique combination of factors in each region and market, which is the focus of a follow-on article.
 With that said, however, my belief is that at least for the next 5-7 years, a ratio of 15-20 to 1 will in fact meet demand in most markets.

-In part 2, I’ll explore the various factors – including battery range, autonomous vehicles, ride sharing, charging speed, BEV/PHEV mix, home ownership, and more – that will affect the necessary ratio of EVs to charging stations in a regional market.
+In part 2, 8 Factors That Will Affect the Number, Type and Location of Charging Stations Needed to Support Electric Vehicles, I explore the various factors – including battery range, autonomous vehicles, ride sharing, charging speed, BEV/PHEV mix, home ownership, and more – that will affect the necessary ratio of EVs to charging stations in a regional market.